npalladium/env-loader/README.md

 - This is currently a pre-alpha stage software that has not yet been used in production, may contain bugs and sharp edges.
 - The package API is also not stable.

+## Library Philoosphy

+### Goals

+- Simple API with sane defaults that is easy to use.
+- Simple Implementation following current industry standard practices.
+- Easy to understand, maintain and fork.
+- Reasonably performant.
+- *Eventually*, a stable API.

+### Non-goals

+- Extreme performance.
+- Support for other configuration formats such as files (`yaml`, `.env` etc.) or command-line flags.

 ## Usage

 ### Installation